Alexander duality: Alexander duality for constructible sheaves

 where the cohomology group on the right is local cohomology with support in $Y$.
 Through further reductions, it is possible to identify the homology of $X \setminus Y$ with the cohomology of $Y$.
 This is useful in algebraic geometry for computing the cohomology groups of projective varieties, and is exploited for constructing a basis of the Hodge structure of hypersurfaces of degree $d$ using the Jacobian ring.

 Alexander's 1915 result

-To go back to Alexander's original work, it is assumed that X is a simplicial complex.
+Referring to Alexander's original work, it is assumed that X is a simplicial complex.